 Fredrick is an expert gardener, plumber, and author of farming guides.
 He loves to write about pest control, fish farming, and beekeeping.

 Disposing of large amounts of old potting soil, especially in urban areas, is not as easy as most people think.
-This is because you cannot dispose of the soil in the domestic waste containers and you cannot just dump it anywhere without notifying your local government.
+This is because you cannot throw out your soil in domestic waste containers and you cannot just dump it anywhere without notifying your local government.

 In this article, I will describe how to dispose of large amounts of old potting soil.
 If you have old soil that you don’t want to revitalize and reuse, read on to learn how to get rid of it.